Athletics-Thompson-Herah beats American Richardson in the Pre Classic 100m | Sports-Games

 "I'm excited, I crossed the line healthy, I didn't care about the time," said Thompson-Herah, who has been grappling with a shoulder injury and lingering Achilles issues.
 "I'm getting into shape, I'm getting where I need to be."

 Brazilian Olympic bronze medallist Alison dos Santos improved on his own world-leading time to win the men's 400 metres hurdles in 47.23.
-Tokyo Olympian Samuel Tanner of New Zealand won the men's 1,500 metres in 3:34.37.

-On Friday, world record-holder and Olympic champion Armand Duplantis kept his Diamond League season on track with a 5.91-metre jump to win the pole vault.
-Olympic champion Valarie Allman won the discus and Tokyo bronze medallist Yaroslava Mahuchikh won the high jump.
+The meeting served as a dry run for July's World Championships, which will be held in the United States for the first time at the recently renovated facility.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)